FrenkensteinsCode/Powershell/README.md

 * Mail-notification on success/failure
 * Timestamps
 * Deletion of old backups to not waste resources

+#### Usage
+* Download or clone the repo to your disk
-* Fill in the capitalized parameters with your own information for proper usage
+* Open the file and fill in the capitalized parameters with your own information
+* Execute the powershell-script via double left-click or by using the Powershell itself: <code>./W10Backup.ps1</code>

+#### Considerations
+* If you want to use the mail-notifications, you should create a designated sender-account with a high-entropy password.
+I advise not to use your standard-mail-account for the sender
 * Tested on Win10 (22H2)